bday-boy/jisho-grabber-firefox/README.md

 - In order to send saved Jisho data to Anki, one must open the Jisho Grabber home page by clicking on the
   <img src="./icons/jisho-grabber.svg" width="12" height="12"/> icon in the
   toolbar and pressing the button.
-Once on the home page, there is a way of sending notes over to Anki.
+Once on the home page, you can connect to Anki via AnkiConnect and start sending notes over.

 ## Future functionality
 As jisho-grabber-firefox is still in beta, it currently works, but much of my